tavip/linux/Documentation/labs/device_drivers.rst

       * MY_IOCTL_GET_BUFFER to read a message from your device.
    2. Change the user-space program to allow for testing.

-.. info:: Read the ioctl sections and Access to the address space of the lab process.
+.. note:: Read the ioctl sections and Access to the address space of the lab process.

 Ioctl with waiting queues
 -------------------------